 Are you trying to figure out what to actually do in your English class for adults?
 That’s a good question.
 The good news is that you’ve come to the right place if you’re looking for ESOL speaking activities for adults conversation!
 Here are some of my favourite ESL conversation activities for adults.

 If you want to make your English conversation class as interesting, engaging and fun as possible for the students, you’ll need these top ESL activities for adults.
 They’re guaranteed to get your students speaking English in the most painless way possible!
 They range from warm-ups to fun games to anything else you might need.

 Check out these conversation activities below.
 Clicking on the title will take you to the article with all the information.
 How to set it up, resources needed, etc.

 #1: The Small Talk Game

 I’m not sure why we don’t teach it more in our classes.
 Perhaps it’s because the textbook doesn’t really focus on it?
 Maybe it’s hard to teach students to do it well?

-Whatever the case, help out your students with one of my favourite ESL conversation games.
+Whatever the case, help out your students with one of my favourite ESL conversation games for adults.